 If you know or suspect that a personal data breach has occurred, do not attempt to investigate the matter yourself.
-Immediately contact the person designated as the key point of contact for personal data breaches (who is Jo Ronxin for secondary settings and Karen Bannister for primary settings or your DPO.
+Immediately contact the person designated as the key point of contact for personal data breaches (who is Karen Bannister/Jo Ronxin) or your DPO.